nrfconnect/Asset-Tracker-Template/docs/common/nrfcloud_fota.md

 export API_KEY="your-nrf-cloud-api-key"
 ```

-You can find your API_KEY in "User Account" settings in your nRFCloud profile.
+You can find your API_KEY in "User Account" settings in your nRF Cloud profile.

 For reference, see [nRF Cloud REST API](https://api.nrfcloud.com/)

 ## Upload Application Firmware

-To upload an application firmware to nRF Cloud, you'll need your compiled application binary file (typically found in the build/app/zephyr directory after building the project).
+To upload an application firmware to nRF Cloud, you will need your compiled application binary file (typically found in the build/app/zephyr directory after building the project).

 ```bash
 # Set path to your application binary